-Figure 11 : compliant transfer of ownership of T-REX token
+Figure 11: compliant transfer of ownership of T-REX token

 - 1. User calls the transfer/transferFrom function. - 2.
 The check function is called from within the transfer/transferFrom functions to instruct the validator to check for the validity of the transfer. - 3.
 The transfer manager calls the isVerified() function on the identity registry to check if the receiver is a valid investor (i.e. if his address is in the identity registry of the token meaning he holds the necessary claims needed to be eligible for this token).
 If no identity contract is found corresponding to the address of the receiver, an error status is returned. - 4.
-The identity registry fetches the claims in the receiver identity contract and decodes the claims to extract the claim types and the signatures.
-It then compares the found claim types with the claim types in the trusted claim type registry.
-If no matches are found, a failed status is returned and the transfer is not allowed to proceed.

-tokeny The Compliant Tokenization Platform - www.tokeny.com - contact@tokeny.com
+The identity registry fetches the claims in the receiver identity contract and decodes the claims to extract the claim topics and the signatures.
+It then compares the found claim topics with the claim topics in the trusted claim topics registry.
+If no matches are found, a failed status is returned and the transfer is not allowed to proceed. - 5.
+If a match is found, then the signature is checked.
+First, the trusted claim issuers are fetched from the trusted claim issuers registry.
+Then for each trusted issuer, it is verified whether the signature tokeny solutions - The Compliant Tokenization Platform - www.tokeny.com - contact@tokeny.com